Lake of the Ozarks: Grand Glaize Bridge

-Originally built in 1930, the bridge crosses the Grand Glaize Arm of the lake in Osage Beach, Missouri.
+Originally built in 1930, the Grand Glaize Bridge crosses the Grand Glaize Arm of the lake in Osage Beach.
 It carries U.S. Route 54 and connects Osage Beach to Camdenton.
 Originally, one girder bridge carried both directions of traffic; a second girder bridge was constructed in 1984, enabling traffic to pass over the lake in both directions using separate bridges.
 It has undergone a significant number of improvements since its original construction, and now supports three lanes of traffic in both directions.

 Bagnell Dam

 Originally constructed in 1931, Bagnell Dam is the only major dam supporting Lake of the Ozarks.
 Located in Miller County near Camden County, the dam is 2,543 ft (775 m) long and 148 ft (48 m) tall.
 The dam was originally constructed by the Union Electric Company (now Ameren) to provide hydroelectric power to the nearby Osage Powerplant (located near the base of the dam) and support two-way traffic on a narrow highway above the dam (Bagnell Dam Boulevard).
 Since its original construction, the dam has undergone a number of significant infrastructure upgrades throughout the 2010s.
 The dam has 12 floodgates, which fully open when the lake floods.
-In 2019, the floodgates were open due to the Lake of the Ozarks being hit by the flooding.
+In 2019, the floodgates were open due to the Lake of the Ozarks being hit by flooding.

 Lake of the Ozarks Community Bridge

 The Lake of the Ozarks Community Bridge is a continuous truss bridge in Lake Ozark.
 The bridge is over 2695 ft long and 72 ft wide.
 Built in 1998, it is one of the newest bridges in the Lake of the Ozarks area, primarily built to connect the east (towards Lake Ozark and Osage Beach) and west sides (towards Sunrise Beach and Camdenton) of Lake of the Ozarks.
-Furthermore, the bridge is the only toll bridge in the Lake of the Ozarks area, with a toll that varies between seasons.
-The bridge is expected to be toll-free by 2026.
+The bridge was the only toll bridge in the Lake of the Ozarks area and only toll bridge in Missouri with a toll that varies between seasons.
+The bridge tolls stopped on April 30, 2024.
+The bridge was originally expected to be toll-free by 2026.